-Automating Docker Image Builds with GitHub Actions and AWS ECR
+Automating Docker Image Builds with GitHub Actions and ECR

 In today’s software development landscape, automation is key to streamlining workflows and ensuring efficiency.
 One common task in modern application development is building and deploying Docker images.
 In this guide, we’ll walk through setting up a GitHub Actions pipeline to automatically build and push Docker images to AWS Elastic Container Registry (ECR).